By Pankit Doshi, Lisa Loesel and Saniya Ahmed on Oct 18, 2023

 On March 19, 2021, California Governor Gavin Newsom signed SB 95, significantly expanding California’s COVID-19 Supplemental Paid Sick Leave (CSPSL).
 This latest legislation now requires any California employer with more than 25 employees to provide CSPSL in addition to regular paid sick leave offered.
 Access the article.

-By Lindsay Ditlow, Pankit Doshi, Michael J. Sheehan and Lauren Ziegler on Oct 15, 2020
+By Lindsay Ditlow, Pankit Doshi and Michael J. Sheehan on Oct 15, 2020

 Posted In Employee Benefits, Employment